nicklasl/santareporter/README.md

 Santa reporter is a way for me to get a feel for Jetpack Compose.
 It should not really be considered a reference on how to use Compose.
 It's probably not really best practice.

-It's also a way to scare my kids who believe in Santa Claus that I'm sending updates to Santa about their behavior before Christmas.
+It's also a way to scare kids who believe in Santa Claus that I'm sending updates to Santa about their behavior before Christmas.

 ![Normal](images/screen1.png)
 ![Add child](images/screen2.png)